moku-io/bountiful_blocks/README.md

 - `raw!` returns the value returned by the block, which can be useful to allow a block to work both as a regular block and a multiblock.
 - `given?(name)` returns `true` if a block named `name` was provided.
 - `given!` returns the names of all the provided blocks.
+- `given_blocks!` returns all the provided blocks in a hash indexed by their names.
 - `call_all!` returns a Hash that maps all block names to their results.
+You can provide arguments to `call_all!` and they will be forwarded in turn to all blocks.
 Notice that since multiblocks are frozen, `call_all!` can't cache the Hash and must create a new one on every invocation.

 ## Version numbers